pgolding/aws-lambda-test-python/README.md

 ### Environment Variables

 You can set environ vars for your LF when running on AWS.
-A typical, and highly recommended, use case is to store any data that is sensitive, like api keys.
+A typical (highly recommended) use case is to store any data that is sensitive, like api keys.
 These should be encrypted using AWS KMS.
 You'll then require some code to retreive them, something like:

 ```python
 ENCRYPTED = os.environ['APIKEY']